Peppone98/Simulations_Recoverin/explorative_meta/README.md

 All the trial simulations in this folder are performed with the non-mirystoylated Recoverin (`nmRec`) without GRK1 and without the membrane.

 # Folder organization

+I put a plumed input `.dat` file (usually called `meta.dat`) in each folder together with a README.
+In each folder I reported a `.ipynb` notebook with a very short analysis of the small amount of ns I collected.

 - The folder `meta_nmRec_1` contains the first metadynamics simulation with a very high rate of deposition (`PACE=100`).
 The grid $[0, 0.4]$ in this case was chosen too small for our purposes.
 - In `meta_nmRec_2` I changed the deposition rate to `PACE=1000` and made the `GRID` similar to the one chosen by Ester, namely $[0, 1.6]$.
 In this case I also modified the height of the Gaussian to 1 kJ/mol.
 Here I also introduced a wall at 1.3 nm to explore only the interesting region.